 c) Spinozist radicalisation

-There is a radicalisation, in fact, in this very famous proposition of the Ethics: In no case do we strive for, wish for, long for, or desire anything, because we deem it to be good, but on the other hand we deem a thing to be good, because we strive for it, wish for it, long for it, or desire it 1.
+This radicalisation is evident in Spinoza’s famous proposition in the Ethics: In no case do we strive for, wish for, long for, or desire anything, because we deem it to be good, but on the other hand we deem a thing to be good, because we strive for it, wish for it, long for it, or desire it

-Hobbes already had this idea: Whatsoever is the object of any man's appetite or desire, that is it which he for his part calls good; and the object of his hate and aversion, evil 2.
+Hobbes had already advanced a similar idea: Whatsoever is the object of any man's appetite or desire, that is it which he for his part calls good; and the object of his hate and aversion, evil

-However, we also found in Hobbes the idea that a man's desire for something is aroused by the pleasure it can give him.
-For Hobbes, it is not desire but pleasure that is primary.
-And pleasure is linked to the nature of the object: there are objects that are in themselves pleasurable, and others that are in themselves unpleasant, because they promote or hinder our vital movement.
-Our desires and aversions are therefore linked, despite everything, to a certain degree of objectivity.
+However, Hobbes also proposed that a man’s desire for something is sparked by the pleasure it can offer him.
+For Hobbes, pleasure—not desire—is primary.
+Moreover, pleasure is linked to the nature of the object: some objects are inherently pleasurable, while others are inherently unpleasant, depending on their capacity to promote or hinder our vital movement.
+Thus, our desires and aversions, despite their subjectivity, are tied to a certain degree of objectivity.

-With Spinoza, on the other hand, desire comes first, and that leads us to project qualities - 'good', 'bad', 'pleasant', 'unpleasant' - onto the object: I desire something, so I will find it pleasant.
-It is hard to see what role the object really plays, other than as a neutral receptacle for my projections.
-To understand the opposition between the two authors, compare Spinoza's quote above with the Hobbesian idea: Every man for his own part, calls that pulchritude, turpitude, which pleases, and is delightful to himself, good; and that evil which displeases him 3.
+With Spinoza, by contrast, desire precedes all else, leading us to project qualities—'good,' 'bad,' 'pleasant,' or 'unpleasant'—onto the object: I desire something; therefore, I perceive it as pleasant.
+Here, the object seems to play little role beyond serving as a neutral receptacle for one’s projections.
+To grasp the opposition between the two philosophers, we can compare Spinoza’s proposition with Hobbes’ statement: Every man for his own part, calls that which pleases, and is delightful to himself, good; and that evil which displeases him

-Here again, if we attempt an axiological translation of this moral thesis, since Spinoza was certainly formulating an axiological intention through moral concepts, we can surmise that he is saying that it is not the value of a thing that arouses our desire for it, but that it is desire that engenders value.
+If we translate this moral thesis into axiological terms—given that Spinoza seems to express axiological intent through moral concepts—we might interpret him as claiming that it is not the value of a thing that arouses our desire but desire that creates value.

-Spinoza's classical subjectivism is no more creative than Hobbes'; in other words, the human being wrongly projects qualities onto the world that it does not actually have; he does not create them.
-Thus good and evil do not exist in Nature 4.
-Any moral judgement is therefore devoid of meaning: To moralize is to misunderstand 5.
+Spinoza’s classical subjectivism is no more creative than Hobbes’.
+In other words, human beings mistakenly project qualities onto the world that it does not inherently possess; they do not create these qualities.
+Thus good and evil do not exist in Nature

-A. Comte-Sponville notes the difference in Spinoza's treatment of truth, on the one hand, and morality (or value), on the other: There is no morality, from God's point of view, but neither is there humanity without morality.
-There is a gap here, necessarily, between theory and practice.
-A true idea, insofar as it is true, is the same in me and in God; but a value is not (Ethics, I, appendix): all truth is absolute, all value is relative (II, 11, corollary and 32-34) 6.
+A. Comte-Sponville observes the distinction in Spinoza’s treatment of truth versus morality (or value): There is no morality, from God’s point of view, but neither is there humanity without morality.
+There is necessarily a gap here between theory and practice.
+A true idea, insofar as it is true, is the same in me and in God; a value, however, is not' (Ethics, I, appendix).
+Thus, all truth is absolute, whereas all value is relative (II, 11, corollary and 32-34)

-It is this radicalisation, which seems to give axiological subjectivism its full meaning, in which it stands in starkest opposition to objectivism, that we believe we identify in Spinoza.
-This is why we can see the Spinozist moment as that of the maturity of classical subjectivism.
+This radicalisation seems to confer axiological subjectivism with its fullest meaning, placing it in direct opposition to objectivism—a stance we identify in Spinoza’s work.
+For this reason, we can view the Spinozist moment as the maturation of classical subjectivism.

 1. Ethics, III, 9, note